 Organic formation, voluntarism and constituency are features of Delta civil society.
 This applies not only to the more “livelihoods” focused groups we met, but also to the service groups we spoke with informally.
 External support has been more catalytic and linking than financial.
 The touch of Paung Ku, and perhaps of the 88 Generation, was evident in all bar one of the groups we met.
-While all of them could do much more if funded, none of them are “dependent” on project-funding to carry out their missions.
-While these CSOs have engaged with policy-monitoring and influencing, they also retain strong commitments to community development.
-With little current access to funds, four of them reported that they “do more advocacy and awareness-raising now because it’s cheaper and there are some small-grants for this work”.
+While all of them could do much more if funded, none of them are “dependent” on project funding to carry out their missions.
+While these CSOs have engaged with policy monitoring and influencing, they also retain strong commitments to community development.
+With little current access to funds, four of them reported that they “do more advocacy and awareness raising now because it’s cheaper and there are some small grants for this work”.

 There may be gaps in our sample, particularly with regard to project-initiated CSOs.
-Apart from our consultation with the chair of the Ayeyarwaddy Fishers’ Network, no mention was made by the CSO informants or FMO staff of the groups established/supported within LIFT’s Delta 2 projects: the FPE Co-operatives supported by Mercicorp, the MSN stove co-operatives, or of GRET-supported CEADPs.
+Apart from our consultation with the chair of the Ayeyarwaddy Fishers’ Network, no mention was made by the CSO informants or FMO staff of the groups established/supported within LIFT’s Delta 2 projects: the FPE Co-operatives supported by Mercycorps, the MSN stove co-operatives, or of GRET-supported CEADPs.
 Our conclusions could usefully be tested against LIFT’s knowledge of these groups.

 Civil society in the Delta is going regional.
 Regional networks of farmers, women, youth and fishers are in various stages of formation.
 All were represented at the Regional Development Forum held in Pathein during this study.
-While practice-engagement is most commonly at Township-level, more than in any other state or region, civil society is creating policy-engagement at the regional level.
-There is better physical access between towns in Ayeyarwaddy and the serving Regional Minister has been supportive of engagement.
+While engagement is most commonly at Township level, more than in any other state or region, civil society is creating policy engagement at the regional level.
+There is better physical access between towns in Ayeyarwaddy and the serving Regional Chief Minister has been supportive of engagement.
 At the same time civil society itself has also been very active in creating this space.
 All the CSOs we met are registered or in the process of registration.
 This is a further reflection of the relationship between civil society and local government.

 In civil society terms, Bogale/Mawlamyinegyun/Labutta is not a natural cluster.
 CSOs from the first two Townships are more likely to connect with Labutta civil society through regional links (e.g. Pathein or Pyapone) than directly.
-This is probably a function of distance, and the somewhat distinct livelihoods’ concerns.
+This is probably a function of distance, and the somewhat distinct livelihoods’ concerns in each Township.
 It reflects also the formal, administrative groupings.
 At Township level, Labutta civil society is noticeably stronger than in Bogale – as is the electricity and internet speed.
 This has implications for the staffing and management of the LIFT Delta “programme” and its civil society components.

 Regional civil society has emerged from the bottom-up.
 This is not the more typical decentralizing effect.
 These regional structures are based on Township organisations, many of which came out of village initiatives.
-In the meantime, the branching-down process of Yangon-based programmes has faltered, probably due to its time-limited and projectised character.
+In the meantime, the branching-down process of Yangon-based programmes has faltered, probably due to its time limited and projectised character.

 Further local knowledge would enhance the LIFT programme documents as a basis for civil society support.
 We could find little evidence of activity by the identified Bogale networks; the Bogale Agricultural Technical Working Group, and the Township Coordinating Committee.
 The farmers in the Farmers’ Union are generally very different from those in the Myanmar Farmers’ Development Party.